skiLLM-Labs/Krait/README.md

 3d11909 (Release: v1.0.0)

 You do not need Cargo or Rust to run Krait.
-Install the pre-compiled binary directly to your system:
+Install the pre-compiled binary directly to your system from the Github releases or install via Terminal:

 ### Linux & macOS
 ```bash